khalid-hussain/shaheen/chap5.md

 Angela and Maria went out for a stroll.
 She would still limp while walking.
 Outside the fort, Bashir was returning after attending a patient.
-On seeing them, he stopped his horse and said, "If you balance your weight on both your legs, you should be able to walk properly by day after tomorrow.
+On seeing them, he stopped his horse and said, "If you balance your weight on both your legs, you should be able to walk properly day after tomorrow.
 Don't go out very far today."

 Angela said, "Is it dangerous for us to go down the valley?"